AnnyaB/Scenery-Maker/README.md

 ## Optional Module Task

-- You are going to taht inside this scenery there is a truck, a tree and sun
+- Inside this scenery there is a truck, a tree and sun
 - Optional task project from course work
 - We are programming in java using bluej, you can install the version 5.2.1 as well or continue with IntelliJ
 - Bluej is effiecient for graphical OOP